-COLLEGE OF TECHNOLOGY The College of Technology recommends that candidates for admission to the curricula in engineering and mathematics complete the following secondary school courses: English (4 years), algebra (elementary and intermediate), plane geometry, solid geometry, trigonometry, history, and science.
-In addition to the nine or nine and a half units listed above the candidate is advised to choose other units as far as possible in the fields of language, mathematics, history, and science.
+COLLEGE OF TECHNOLOGY In addition to the units listed above the candidate is advised to choose other units as far as possible in the fields of language, mathematics, history, and science.

-Candidates for admission to the curricula in commerce and economics, in medical technology, and in chemistry should follow the recommendations for the College of Arts and Sciences.
+Candidates for admission to the curricula in commerce and economics, in medical technology, premedical and predental, and in chemistry should follow the recommendations for the College of Arts and Sciences.
 For the chemistry curriculum, solid geometry is desirable.

 SCHOOL OF DENTAL HYGIENE Enrollment is limited to women between the ages of seventeen and thirty-five who are high school graduates.
-The subjects recommended for admission are the same as for the College of Arts and Sciences.
-High school subjects which are especially recommended include algebra, biology, physics, and chemistry.
 Attributes necessary for success are good health, emotional stability, interest in the work, and the ability to get along well with people.
 Candidates who plan to practice in Vermont or Massachusetts must be seventeen years of age before the first of June preceding their entrance.